 The RSC Associate Schools Programme

-Earlier this year, Notley High School & Braintree Sixth joined a ground-breaking new programme to work with the Royal Shakespeare Company (RSC) and other schools in the region to bring Shakespeare’s work to life.
+Last year, Notley High School & Braintree Sixth joined a ground-breaking new programme to work with the Royal Shakespeare Company (RSC) and other schools in the region to bring Shakespeare’s work to life.
 The Associate Schools programme is the RSC’s national partnership project run by regional theatre companies and schools, in partnership with the RSC.

 The programme is built around local partnerships that consist of a Lead Associate School and theatre partner who recruit a number of Associate Schools.
 The initial two-year programme of work involves teachers, students and the wider community.